-Hong Kong’s Central Business District is located at an eponymous place that’s not necessarily the heart of the city geographically but whose significance is of great importance.
+Hong Kong’s Central Business District is located at an eponymous place that’s not necessarily the heart of the city geographically.
+But its significance is of great importance.
 Working in Central can be good or bad, depending on who you ask.

 Central is home to four of the top ten tallest buildings in Hong Kong.
 Head offices of HSBC, Bank of China, Bank of East Asia, and Hang Seng Bank are in the neighborhood.
 No wonder at the heart of Hong Kong’s financial prowess are institutions based in Central, even though emerging business districts emerge in East Kowloon and Hong Kong island’s Eastern district.

 Working in Central has its mix of ups and downs.
 Let’s find out the pros and cons of working in Central.